__________________________________________

 The forecast for the trend in the Dallas housing market for the 3 years ending

-with the 3rd Quarter of 2014 is DOWN.
+with the 4th Quarter of 2015 is UP.
 The Accuracy of the Trend Forecast for

-Forecast-Chart.com estimates that the probability for falling house prices in
+Forecast-Chart.com estimates that the probability for rising house prices in

-home prices will be lower in the 3rd Quarter of 2014 than they were in the 3rd
+home values will be higher in the 4th Quarter of 2015 than they were in the 4th

 Estate Market Forecast.